Emmanuel Agyei

-Emmanuel Agyei (born 3 November 2004) is a Ghanaian professional footballer who plays as a midfielder for Israeli Premier League club F.C.
-Ashdod.
+Emmanuel Agyei (born 3 November 2004) is a Ghanaian professional footballer who plays as a defensive midfielder or centre-back for Scottish Premiership club Dundee United and the Ghana national team.

 Club career

 Shalom FC

 In 2016, Agyei started his career with Shalom FC in the Eastern Region of the Division Two League, the Ghanaian second tier.

 Dreams FC

 In October 2021, Agyei signed for Ghana Premier League club Dreams FC on a four-year contract.
 He made his debut on 7 November 2021 in a 3–1 away win against Elmina Sharks FC, coming on in the 85th minute.

 F.C.
 Ashdod

 On 22 August 2024, Agyei signed for Israeli Premier League club F.C.
 Ashdod on a five-year contract.

+Dundee United FC

+On 2 February 2026, Agyei signed for Scottish Premiership club Dundee United until 30 June 2029.
+He made his Debut against Falkirk FC on the 6th of March 2026 in a 2-1 loss in the Scottish cup quarter final.He scored his first professional goal for United on 22 March 2026 in a 2-0 win against Celtic, in the 66th minute.